TheRealReal/hackney_telemetry/README.md

 Hackney supports storing metrics in [Folsom](https://hex.pm/packages/folsom) or [Exometer](https://hex.pm/packages/exometer_core).
-Unfortunately, these libraries libraries do not export data in a way that is useful for Telemetry, so we need to transform the metrics data before reporting it.
+Unfortunately, these libraries do not export data in a way that is useful for Telemetry, so we need to transform the metrics data before reporting it.

 ## Telemetry metrics